Kpearson72/pandas-challenge/README.md

     *  Scores by School Type - create a table that breaks down school performances based on school type.

-2. Analyzed the district-wide standardized test results - two observable trends.
+2. Analyzed the district-wide standardized test results - observed two trends:

-    * Trend 1  - Charter Schools with less student population tend to have a higher % Overall Passing scores for math and reading standarized tests than the higher populated District schools.
+    * Trend 1  - Charter Schools with a low student population tend to have a higher % Overall Passing scores for math and reading standarized tests than the higher populated District schools.
 This is observed by comparing the two tables for Top/Bottom Performing Schools (By % Overall Passing).
 Charter schools are top performers and District schools are bottom performers.

     * Trend 2 - The test scores are not influenced by how much money a school receives for each student but rather the population size of the school.
 This is observed by Scores by School Spending table and Scores by School Size table.
-Charter schools (top performers) have received less money than District schools.
+Charter schools (top performers) have generally received less money than District schools.

-    Final Analysis - Population is a the key factor to a school's success of higher test scores.
-Crowded classrooms and schools give less indivdualized attention/help per student.
+    ## Final Analysis - Population, whether low or high, is the key factor to a school's success or failure to achieving higher test scores.
+Crowded classrooms and schools give less indivdualized attention/help per student, resulting in low test scores for students.